-$LE{LNG,CO2,y}$ Leakage emissions due to fossil fuel combustion / electricity consumption associated consumption associated with the liquefaction, transportation, re-gasification and compression of LNG into a natural gas transmission or distribution system
+$LE{LNG,CO2,y:}$ = Leakage emissions due to fossil fuel combustion/electricity consumption associated with the liquefaction, transportation, re-gasification and compression of LNG into a natural gas transmission or distribution system during the year y in t CO2e combustion/electricity consumption associated with the liquefaction, transportation, re-gasification and compression of LNG into a natural gas transmission or distribution system

-$FC_y$ Quantity of natural gas combusted in the project plant during the year y in m
+FC{y} : = Quantity of natural gas combusted in the project plant during the year y in m3

-EFCO2,upstream,LNG Emission factor for upstream CO2 emissions due to fossil fuel combustion / electricity
+$EF{CO2,upstream,LNG}$ = Emission factor for upstream CO2 emissions due to fossil fuel

-Where reliable and accurate data on upstream $CO_2$ emissions due to fossil fuel combustion / electricity consumption associated with the liquefaction, transportation, re-gasification and compression of LNG into a natural gas transmission or distribution system is available, project participants should use this data to determine an average emission factor.
-Where such data is not available, project participants may assume a default value of 6 t $CO_2/TJ$ as a rough approximation.
+Where reliable and accurate data on upstream CO_2 emissions due to fossil fuel combustion/electricity consumption associated with the liquefaction, transportation, re-gasification and compression of LNG into a natural gas transmission or distribution system is available, project participants should use this data to determine an average emission factor.
+Where such data is not available, project participants may assume a default value of 6 t CO_2/TJ as a rough approximation.

-Where total net leakage effects are negative ( $LE_v < 0$ ), project participants should assume $LE_v = 0$ .
+Where total net leakage effects are negative ($LE_v < 0$), project participants should assume $LE_v = 0$.